 Figure 5: Sample chlorophyll fluorescence induction curve

 The brightness of the flashes and the number of sub-saturating flashlets required for full saturation varies between cultures.
 These experimental parameters depend on the effective absorption cross-section of photosystem II (σPSII), estimated from the ChlF induction curve during the saturation phase [48]. σPSII represents the probability of light capture by the PSII antenna bed associated with the dark-adapted PSII [19,49].
-When σPSII is larger, dimmer or fewer flashes are required to saturate the population of PSII while preventing the stress or double hits associated with excess light [49].
+When σPSII is larger, weaker or fewer flashes are required to saturate the population of PSII, while limiting stress or double turnovers of PSII associated with excess light [49].
 Conversely, a small σPSII requires brighter or more numerous flashlets to ensure that the proportion of closed reaction centres increases progressively to saturation.
 If the brightness and number of sub-saturating flashlets are appropriate for the culture, the fluorescence will reach a plateau after approximately 70-80% of the flashlets, as depicted in Figure 4 [48].

-Each flash is short and bright enough to deliver, on average, one photon to each PSII, initiating a transition between S-States for each PSII.
+Each flash is bright enough to deliver, on average, a photon to each PSII, but short enough to limit the probability of a PSII going through two rounds of photochemistry during the flash.
+Each flash thus advances a transition between S-States for each PSII.
 Thus, as sequential flashes are applied to the culture, each individual PSII is driven through the four S-States (Figure 5) [29].
-As the oxygen-evolving complex of PSII moves between S-States, it alters the system’s kinetics and free energy [26].
+As the oxygen-evolving complex of PSII moves between S-States, it alters the system kinetics and free energy [26].
 Since the energy allocated to ChlF is modulated by the energy allotted to photochemistry and thermalization, the yield of ChlF varies between S-States [19,27].